Family History in Ohio

 In 1817, Ohio was truly a wilderness.
 The particular part of Ohio where the Moshers located (Morrow County) was on the very edge of Indian territory.
 In 1795, the government had signed The Greenville Treaty with the Indians, the Indians agreeing to stay North of a line that passed through Cardington, Ohio, which was only a mile or so north of where the Moshers settled.
 In 1805, the government bought the land north and east of Cardington from the Indians, opening that country for settlement.
 And in 1817, the Greenville Treaty was essentially annulled when the remaining land in Ohio was purchased from the Indians.
 Only at that time were white settlers allowed to move into this area.
 So, the Moshers had moved to the very edge of this newly opened land in 1817.
 It was truly a wilderness.

-We have not found a record dating the marriage of David Mosher and Phebe Buck, however we do know that their first child, Gershom, was born in 1839.
+David Mosher and Phebe Bucks first child, Gershom, was born in 1839.
 The following year, David's father Gershom, died there in Peru Township.
 Neither the cause of his death nor his resting place are known, or whether his wife Ruth preceded him.

-The 1880 "History of Morrow County," states that in 1850, David Mosher put up a building for hotel purposes on the north side of West Main Street in Cardington.2 It is not know for certain if this is the same David Mosher.
+The 1880 "History of Morrow County," states that in 1850, David Mosher put up a building for hotel purposes on the north side of West Main Street in Cardington.2 It is not know for certain if this is the same David W. Mosher.
+I am fairly certain there were other David Moshers in Morrow County at the time.
 In the 1850, 1860, and 1870 census, he was listed as a farmer having a real estate value of $4522 in 1870.
 It is believed that by 1880, D. W. Mosher (not sure about this as the

 The Civil WarIn 1861, the Civil War began.
 Theodore was 20, and enlisted in the 15 OVI, as did Edmond.
 In 1862, probably the last of David and Phebe's ten children, Mary, was born.
 Edmond was older than 'Teddy' (as the family called him), and in the military records, Edmond is listed as the father of Charles H. Mosher when Charles was at last allowed to enlist in 1864.
 At that time, Edmond was 26 or 27 years old, and a battle worn regimental physician - he might well have passed for the 15 year old Charle's father.